Theme for 2017 Hebrews 10:19-22

 homesickness: Campers are encouraged with understanding and compassion to stay at camp and participate in the program.
 We do not encourage campers to talk to a parent or guardian on the telephone.
 However, camp personnel will communicate with the parent or guardian about the situation.

-JOY Camp (Formerly handi-camp:) Licensed nurses will dispense all medications and tend to the needs of the campers.
+JOY Camp: Volunteer Licensed nurses will dispense all medications and tend to the needs of the campers.
 Campers needing total care must be accompanied by an adult familiar with their individual needs.

 Check-In & Pick Up Procedures

-Camp check-in and dismissal times are listed in the summer brochure, as well as on the camp confirmation card or e-mail you will receive once you have registered.
+Camp check-in and dismissal times are listed on the summer camp book, as well as on the camp confirmation e-mail you will receive once you have registered.
 (NOTE: Indiana is on Eastern Time.
 Start and End times are listed as EDT.)

 If a camper needs to leave the camp at other times, written parental permission must be received by the camp office.
 Upon departure, camper must sign out in the office, and when camper returns, he/she must sign back in.
 It is best when the camper does not leave camp while camp is in session.
 At the end of each event, campers will be dismissed and checked out.
 For camps that end with a closing program, campers will not be released until the END of the program.
 Written parental permission must be given to the camp office if a camper is to leave with someone other than a parent or legal guardian.